Malatya

 In Hittite, melid or milit means "honey", offering a possible etymology for the name, which was mentioned in the contemporary sources of the time under several variations (e.g., Hittite: Malidiya and possibly also Midduwa; Akkadian: Meliddu; Urar̩tian: Meliṭeia).
 Strabo says that the city was known "to the ancients" as Melitene (Ancient Greek Μελιτηνή), a name adopted by the Romans following Roman expansion into the east.
-According to Strabo, the inhabitants of Melitene shared with the nearby Cappadocians and Cataonians the same language and culture.
+According to Strabo, the inhabitants of Melitene shared the language and culture of the nearby Cappadocians and Cataonians.

-The site of ancient Melitene lies a few kilometres from the modern city in what is now the village of Arslantepe and near the district center of Battalgazi (Byzantine to Ottoman Empire).
+The site of ancient Melitene lies a few kilometres from the modern city in what is now the village of Arslantepe and near the district center of Battalgazi.
 Present-day Battalgazi was the location of the city of Malatya until the 19th century, when a gradual move of the city to the present third location began.
 Battalgazi's official name was Eskimalatya (Old Malatya); until recently, it was a name used locally.

-In Turkey the city is renowned for its apricots, as up to 80% of the Turkish apricot production is provided by Malatya, giving Malatya the name kayısı diyarı ("apricot realm").
+The city is a major centre of apricot production, with up to 80% of Turkey's output originating from the region.
+The city is nicknamed kayısı diyarı ("apricot realm") as a result.

-In February 2023, the city suffered huge damage as a result of the Turkey–Syria earthquake.